 These students were photographed by Forest Service photographer John Johns in the 1950s.
 They are planting seeds at Golden Downs forest, south-west of Nelson, while an instructor looks on.
 Golden Downs began to be planted in the 1920s, and by the mid-1950s Nelson’s exotic forests were second only to the central North Island’s.
-One of the country’s two forestry training schools was established there in the mid-1950s, with 70 ‘woodsmen’, as the students were called.
+The country’s second forestry training school was established there in the mid-1950s, with 70 ‘woodsmen’.
 Fifth-form boys were given two years’ education in practical forestry.
-Alcohol and cars were forbidden – but booze was often secreted away in the scrub.
+Alcohol and cars were forbidden – but booze was often hidden in the scrub.

 Te whakamahi i tēnei tūemi